-TROY LORENZ

-Troy Lorenz is a sixth generation farmer who lives and farms in west Sedgwick County by Cheney.
-Currently, he is the Director of Manufacturing at RedGuard.
+TROY LORENZ is a sixth-generation farmer who lives and farms in west Sedgwick County by Cheney.
+Currently, he is the Director of Manufacturing at Industrial Metal Fabrication.
 Troy is joining the SCFBAA board once again after serving as the county president in 2008.
-Troy has also served on District 1, Erie, Grand River and Morton Townships and is currently serving on the board of Farmers Coop.
-Troy's wife, Vickie, was raised on a dairy near Garden Plain and Troy was raised on the farm near Cheney, where they raised Hereford cattle and wheat.
+Troy has also served on District 1, Erie, Grand River, and Morton Townships and is currently serving on the board of Farmers Coop.
+Troy's wife, Vickie works for Delta Mike Investments and was raised on a dairy near Garden Plain, and Troy was raised on the farm near Cheney, where they raised Hereford cattle, wheat, milo, corn, and soybeans.
+Their daughter, Ciara, is a speech pathologist and works in the Cheney Public Schools and is married to Kyle Haworth who works for Hutton Construction.
+Kyle and Ciara have three children, Paisley, Daxton, and Kason, who also go to Cheney schools, and Paisley is involved in the local 4-H. Along with Troy's parents, Dean and Brenda, who are past presidents of SCFBAA, they are all involved with the farm.
 Farming has always been in his blood since he was a young boy, riding with his grandpa on the tractor or feeding cattle with his dad.
 For Troy, serving on the SCFBAA board of directors is an honor, and he will work to represent you, the members.